MengBaofh/MEBPwm/README.md

-# Play With Me - PocketMine Companion Plugin
+# Play With Me - PocketMine Companion Plugin - V_English
 A feature-rich PocketMine plugin that enables seamless companion services on Minecraft servers, supporting recruitment, teaming, timing, settlement, and reputation management for both employers and companions.
 # Core Features
 ✅ Command (/pw) to launch GUI for intuitive operation